 All the luxury without the need for property maintenance -- that's a waterfront condominium.
 Experience breath-taking views of the Gulf from your balcony in an equally luxurious setting as a single-family house or villa.
 Enjoy the best of the Florida lifestyle without the building and lawn care.

-Live where the action is with a home near the River District of Fort Myers Beach.
-You'll have close access to culture, shopping and dining experiences and there will always be events and people watching as well as views of the river.
+Live where the action is with a home near the River District of Fort Myers.
+You'll have close access to culture, shopping and dining experiences and there will always be events and people watching nearby.

 Would you like to be away from the hustle and bustle, yet still close enough to get where you need and want to go?
 Perhaps a suburban community would be best for your needs.